Errahum/Errahum/README.md

 **`Project creator and developer`**

-Studying Financial Engineering and create applications.
+Studying Financial Engineering, machine learning and create applications.

+Passionate about project creation, I want to help you by making tools that will save you time in your work.

 I work as a freelancer, please contact me if you are interested. mail@erahum.com